• Call 877-225-8384

 How to Get the Most from Group Study for Board Exams

 Diverse group of five students gathered around a table studying.Preparing for your board exam can be done alone or with a partner or group.
 (From now on, I’ll write ‘group’ when referring to group or single partner.)
-Studying in a group has several pros and cons, which I cover in this article.
+Studying in a group for board exams has several pros and cons, which I cover in this article.
 Depending on the learner, either the pros or the cons of group study can predominate.
 Thus, group study is not for everyone.
-For those for whom group study is a net positive, it can be the main… READ MORE
+For those for whom group study is a net positive, it can… Click to Read More

 Filed Under: All Posts, How to Prepare For Your Board Exam Tagged With: board exam, board exam study tips, group study, how to study